oldfatcrab/PSYCH101/README.md

 ## <a name="6d"></a>Memory Without Awareness

 - we can be innuenced by a number of things outside our awareness that can affect our memory
-- Priming - audio taken from in class demonstration
+- **Priming** - audio taken from in class demonstration: remember words including "ocean", "sand", "moon", when request to prompt a brand of detergent, most people come up with "Tide"
 - very subtly priming the concept without the subject realizing that it is influencing them
 - this is very closely related to the of memory without awareness